asurati/wip.src/content/post/2021-09-28-qpu-demo-host-int.md

 revision code `000f`.
 There are other RPi generations/models also that ship with vc4.

+The RPi PL011 UART serves as the main input and output interface, with the HDMI output connected to a monitor.
 ### **Software Setup:**

 A bare-metal environment, with U-Boot.
 The ability of U-Boot, to load files